 TAGS:

-Knowing how to hold your gun safely should be a priority whether standing on the peg or getting a gun in and out of the slip, says Jonathan Irby.
+As shooters, we need to hold to the highest standards and knowing how to hold your gun safely should be a priority, whether you are standing on the peg or putting your gun in and our of the slip.

 It was Mark Hanbury Beaufoy (the Liberal MP and vinegar manufacturer) who wrote the now famous poem A Father’s Advice in 1902.
 Framed and illustrated it graces an inordinate number of loos and boot rooms, and remains universally applicable today.
 The first verse is particularly pertinent, when it comes to how to hold your gun safely in the field: